cs207-group-11/cs207-FinalProject/docs/Final/documentation.md

 In this project, we introduce a software-based method to enable automatic differentiation to efficiently evaluate the derivative of a function.
 In addition to computing derivatives automatically, advanced methods such as back propagation will be included for complicated applications such as training a neural network.
 All of these methods will be incorporated in a well-documented Python package, `VayDiff`, that can be easily installed and allows users to perform a variety of tasks such as Newton’s method and gradient descent.

 In addition to the automatic differentiation package, we also come up with a new feature `Newton_fractal`.
+This feature utlizes the automatic differention functionality provided by the VayDiff library, and extends it to the complex domain.
+By continuously applying Newton's method in solving complex equations with different starting points and coloring them up based on the root they converge to, we can get a Newton's Fractal shown below.

 ## Background